Eric Bakker N.D.June 14, 2022

 Immediate Food Allergy (IgE) Summary

-• Small, even the tiniest trace amounts of food can trigger these intense allergic reactions, including anaphylaxis, in which a fatal reaction can occur within minutes.
+– Small, even the tiniest trace amounts of food can trigger these intense allergic reactions, including anaphylaxis.

-• Allergic symptoms commonly appear 2 hours or fewer after consumption of offending foods, but may occur within minutes.
+– Allergic symptoms commonly appear 2 hours or fewer after consumption of offending foods.

-• Primarily affects the skin, airway and digestive tract manifesting in such “classical” allergies as asthma, rhinitis, urticaria, angioedema, eczema, vomiting, diarrhoea and anaphylaxis.
+– Primarily affects the skin, airway and digestive tract manifesting in “classical” allergies such as asthma, rhinitis, urticaria, angioedema, eczema, vomiting, diarrhea and anaphylaxis.

-• Some leading experts claim that addictive cravings and withdrawal symptoms are rare to nonexistent in children with IgE allergies, but this is certainly not my experience!
+– Some experts claim that addictive cravings and withdrawal symptoms are rare to nonexistent in children with IgE allergies.

 • Mast cells, basophils, histamine and tryptase release are all commonly involved in this type of reaction.